mohdomama/DRNDEF/README.md

 To train a new model, you can run

 ```
-python -m nn.train_drift --filename path/to/filenames.csv  --epochs 500 --learning_rate 0.00001 --model_dir trained_models/contrastive/jan21/ --batch_size 4
+python -m nn.train_drift --filename path/to/filenames.csv  --epochs 500 --learning_rate 0.00001 --model_dir directory/to/save/model/at --batch_size 32
 ```

 ## Inference

 To run inference on CARLA Simulator, do the following `aloam_velodyne` is required to run in the background for any of the three inference options.
-To run `aloam_velodyne`, clone [this](https://github.com/ss26/A-LOAM) repository and `catkin_make` at the repository's root to build, as you would with any ROS workspace.
+To run `aloam_velodyne`, clone [this](https://github.com/mohdomama/A-LOAM) repository and `catkin_make` at the repository's root to build, as you would with any ROS workspace.
+Note, we have also ported the A-LOAM code to ROS Noetic.
+This is reflected in the `noetic` branch.

 ```
 roslaunch aloam_velodyne aloam_carla.launch